tajmone/awesome-interactive-fiction/README.md

 [www.alanif.se]: http://www.alanif.se/ "Visit Alan official website"

+Alan (Adventure LANguage) is an a cross-platform open source authoring system based on a dedicated IF language with an English-like syntax, intended to simplify writing adventures for non-programmers.
+Its webiste also offers a dedicated IDE and other useful tools to aid IF authoring.

+Alan was created in 1985 by Thomas Nilsson and Göran Forslund, and is actively maintained by Thomas Nilsson.
+The latest version is __Alan 3__.

 For more information, see also:

+- [IFWiki » Alan]

 [IFWiki » Alan]: http://www.ifwiki.org/index.php/Alan "Visit Alan page at IFWiki"